Cleanse/DialogueSystem/README.md

 # Dialogue System

-A comprehensive graph-based dialogue system for Unity featuring character portraits, variables, conditional branching, and a powerful visual editor.
+A comprehensive graph-based dialogue system for Unity featuring character portraits, variables, conditional branching, and a powerful visual editor. **Universal input compatibility** supports both legacy Input Manager and new Input System. **Zero configuration required** - works out of the box.
 Perfect for RPGs, visual novels, and story-driven games.

 ## Features